KristyNerhaugen/kn-tech-blog/README.md

 ## Description

 ### For this challenge, I created the back end and front end of a tech blog website.
 KN Tech Blog is a CMS-style blog that allows users to publish articles, blog posts, thoughts and opinions.
+Users can create an account with a username, email, and password.

 ## Table of Contents